microsoft/fluentui/rfcs/convergence/authoring-stories.md

 Every component must have a story called `Default`, which:

-- must be the first story in the component - see [chapter 7](#7-dissecting-big-story-files-into-smaller-ones) for examples
+- must be defined as first story inline or as first re-expored story when using multi-file pattern - see [chapter 7](#7-dissecting-big-story-files-into-smaller-ones) for examples
 - must support auto generated [Controls](https://storybook.js.org/docs/react/essentials/controls) - more details in [chapter 3](#3-should-controls-work-for-all-stories-or-only-for-generaldefault-one)

 Storybook will render a Controls table under this story.